mrocklin/thesis/search-direct.md

 \includegraphics[width=.48\textwidth]{images/search-continue}
 \end{wrapfigure}

-This has the added benefit that a lazily evaluated stream of all leaves is returned.
+This approach has the added benefit that a lazily evaluated stream of all leaves is returned.
 If the first result is not adequate then one can ask the system to find subsequent solutions.
 These subsequent computations pick up where the previous search process ended, limiting redundant search.

 By exhaustively computing the iterator above we may also traverse the entire tree and can minimize over all valid leaves.
-This may be prohibitively expensive in some cases but remains possible when the size of the tree is small.
+This computation may be prohibitively expensive in some cases but remains possible when the size of the tree is small.

 #### Repeated Nodes - Dynamic Programming